 To drive this home, we asked our resident health expert, Nurse Kate, to answer some key questions.

 Our bodies are pretty good at filtering out large pathogens and pollutants, thanks to our body’s structure.
 However, we often experience unpleasant symptoms such as cough, congestion, and shortness of breath associated with this natural filtration process.
-At times, our bodies can have difficulty keeping up with all of the air contaminates we are exposed to.
+At times, our bodies can have difficulty keeping up with all of the air contaminants we are exposed to.
 This can worsen respiratory irritation, illness, and chronic diseases.
 The right air purification systems can help support our body’s natural defenses by filtering out more pathogens and pollutants than our bodies can do alone, without all the pesky side effects.

 Stagnant, unfiltered air can increase any of the symptoms associated with allergies and respiratory illnesses simply because our bodies are exposed to more irritants than if the air space was properly filtered and ventilated.
 If you find that your indoor air seems stuffy, stale, or stagnant, consider improving your Indoor Air Quality through source control, as discussed by the EPA.

 Children’s bodies are still developing, so they are likely to be more sensitive and susceptible to the effects of air contamination, particularly if they are prone to asthma and allergy attacks.
 The American Academy of Pediatrics took a stance on how indoor air quality can affect children’s respiratory health, going as far as to say reducing exposure to indoor air pollutants can be “as effective as medications.”

 Indoor Air Quality in your home can have a major effect on the health of you and your family.
 In fact, the EPA has classified indoor air pollution as one of the top environmental risks to public health.
 Whole-home air purification systems are typically regarded as the optimal way to improve Indoor Air Quality.
 However, there are situations where a portable room air purification system is more beneficial versus a whole-home purifier.
-The following are just a few examples of when a room purifier may be more beneficial from health perspective:
+The following are just a few examples of when a room purifier may be more beneficial from a health perspective: